verb[with object] (often as adjective politicized)

 - Universities are centres of freedom of speech, granted, but we have to admit that this is a hugely politicized event being proposed at the one campus in Canada where this issue has exploded into violence.

 - If judges are horribly political, politicized opposition to nominees is called for.

 - When people protest the way the Administration is let off the hook until the election, of course, the charge will be that they are attempting to politicize the process.

-- 1.1Make (someone) politically aware: we successfully politicized a generation of womenMore example sentences
+- 1.1Make (someone) politically aware, especially by persuading them of the truth of views considered radical: we successfully politicized a generation of womenMore example sentences

 - The polarizing of the population has been a wondrous gift to debate, and we are more politicized and aware than ever before.